 Aim: This project will focus on cassava, the most important staple crop in this region of Northern Uganda.
-To sustainably improve the food security situation, initiatives will aim to boost production and utilization and improve market access.
+To sustainably improve the food and income security situation, initiatives will aim to boost production and utilization and improve market access.

 Method: The project will be implemented through a co-creation approach, where NaCRRI, will work closely with farmers, NGOs, and the Private Sector.
 Project interventions will be based on applied research where NACRRI will work with farmers to evaluate and test the near-release six cassava varieties; increasing farmers’ knowledge on disease management, increasing farmer access to quality cassava planting materials as well as improve quality of cassava and cassava products for better market access.